lsst-dm/dmtn-205/index.rst

 Low-level I/O for files written by the butler goes through the ``lsst.daf.butler.Formatter`` interface, which could be easily extended to include external ``dict``-like metadata that should be recorded in the file.
 That metadata should be passed through a new optional keyword argument to ``Butler.put``, and can be prepared by the execution system to include provenance information.
-As implied by the recommendation text, this could only be implemented in formatters that use data formats that can store flexible metadata, but this should be true in practice for any data format used for public data products (including FITS, Parquet, and JSON).
+As implied by the recommendation text, this could only be implemented in formatters that use data formats that can store flexible metadata, but this should be true in practice for any data format used for public data products (including FITS, Parquet, and JSON, provided this external metadata can be cleanly separated from the file content itself).

-To satisfy *[REC-FIL-1]*, all we need to store is the dataset's UUID, which (after implementing the design described in [:ref:`recording-provenance`]) will be available to the execution system for insertion into the provenance metadata when the dataset is first saved to disk.
+To satisfy *[REC-FIL-1]*, all we need to store is the dataset's UUID, which (after implementing the design described in [:ref:`recording-provenance`]) will be available to the execution system for insertion into the provenance metadata when the dataset is first saved to disk, and quite easy to pass into the code that actually writes the files.
-It would be easy and possibly useful to also save the UUID of the producing quantum, and it may be worth also recording the UUIDs of all datasets input to the quantum (grouped by dataset type) as well, to possibly avoid the need for full provenance queries in the simplest cases.
+It might be useful to also save the UUID of the producing quantum, and it may be worth also recording the UUIDs of all datasets input to the quantum (grouped by dataset type) as well, to possibly avoid the need for full provenance queries in the simplest cases.
 This may be less useful than it seems or perhaps even slightly confusing in some cases, however, because:

 - as of the time a dataset is written, we can only reliably know the "available" inputs to the quantum; the task may *later* declare that only some of these inputs were actually used;